sameha/CarND-Traffic-Sign-Classifier/README.md

 #### 1. Data Preprocessing

-As a first step, I decided to convert the images to the YUV scale as it has shown to produce better results than RGB in my experiments, as well as in other research.
+As a first step, I decided to convert the images to the YUV scale as it has shown to produce better results than RGB in my experiments, as well as in a [published baseline model on this problem](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf).

 Here is an example of four traffic sign images before and after converting.